-Schiacciata, plain or stuffed, is perfect as a snack or for a quick lunch.
-It is a type of flatbread (crunchy or soft, raised or pressed), baked and topped with olive oil and salt.
-Find it at any Forno, Panetteria or Alimentari where sometimes you can fill it with cold meats, cheeses or vegetables.
+Schiacciata, plain or stuffed, is the perfect snack, but it can also be a filling lunch.
+This flatbread can be crunchy or soft, raised or pressed, and is baked and topped with olive oil and salt.
+You can find it at any bakery or alimentari shop, where you might even have the option of transforming the bread into a full sandwich, with a variety of meats, cheeses or vegetables.

-When in Florence taste a Lampredotto sandwich, frequently referred to as "the Florentine snack.”
-Lampredotto is technically the fourth stomach of a cow—boiled in broth, cut into strips, put in a bun and often topped with green sauce.
-Around Florence, you’ll find dozens of kiosks selling panino col lampredotto, and many other special, unusual foods made with offals.
+You can’t come to Florence without chowing down on a Lampredotto sandwich, also known as referred to as the “Florentine snack.”
+Lampredotto is the fourth stomach of a cow—boiled in broth, cut into strips, put in a bun and often topped with green sauce.
+Around Florence, you’ll find dozens of kiosks selling a panino col lampredotto, as well as many other special, unusual foods made with offal.

 Porchetta is one of the most widespread street foods in central Italy.
 The boneless pork roast is stuffed with garlic, rosemary, sage, and, most importantly, wild fennel, then roasted.
 You’ll find Porchetta at many kiosks in fairs, festivals and around the city.

 You can find Necci in Pistoia and the Garfagnana mountains: delicious chestnut flour crepes stuffed with fresh cottage cheese or chocolate.